 - Hand off to a human or upstream workflow if appropriate.

-Receipts and loopback results
+Receipts and blocked results

 A receipt is not just an audit artifact.
 It is the machine-readable contract that lets your system continue safely:- downstream when execution is allowed